pedmiston/diachronic-teams/README.md

-# Diachronic Teams
+# diachronic teams

 <img src="https://github.com/pedmiston/diachronic-teams/raw/master/img/team-structures.png" align="left" width="100">

 This research project investigates the impact of inheritance on the problem solving ability of individuals.
 The simplest form of inheritance considered is one person working on a solution to a problem for a time, and then passing the solution on to a second person to continue the work.
-Because the solution is willingly given to the second person in the chain, I refer to this simple form of inheritance as a form of teamwork.
-Teamwork based around inheritance is referred to as **diachronic teamwork** which can be contrasted with **synchronic teamwork**, where teamwork is divided among the team members.
+Teamwork based around inheritance is referred to as **diachronic teamwork** which can be contrasted with **synchronic teamwork**, where teamwork is divided among the team members working in parallel.
 The goal of this project is to understand the conditions under which diachronic teamwork is a more effective use of labor hours than synchronic teamwork.

-# Reproducing
+# Reproducible

 Here's how I set up to work on this repository.